“The Words ‘Best Friend’ Become Redefined”

 “Jules,” his visitor corrected him.

 “Oh,” said Rory.
 Then, “Wait.”
 He could feel his brain rooting around as if for a missing puzzle piece.
 His childhood friend looked long and lean as a flute in a men’s suit and glasses.
-Shorter hair…still long enough to brush the shoulders, but carelessly air-dried instead of straightened sleek.
+Much shorter hair—though still long enough to brush his collar—air-dried in its wild natural waves instead of straightened sleek.
 Noticeably fuller eyebrows.
 No makeup.
 No visible breasts.
 The voice, while not manly, had dropped at least half an octave.
 If it hadn’t been for Rory’s familiarity with a past, more feminine incarnation, he might have read the person standing in front of him as a boy.

 “Are you…?” he ventured finally.
 “I mean.
 Did you…?”